chetansy/Project_Bigmart/README.md

 - Test file: CSV containing item outlet combinations for which sales need to be forecasted

 ## Acceptance Criteria:--
-We at our end, have the actual sales for the test dataset, against which your predictions will be evaluated.
+They have the actual sales for the test dataset, against which your predictions will be evaluated.
 We will use the Root Mean Square Error value to judge your response.

 ## Strategy:--
 - [Define Goal](https://github.com/chetansy/Project_Bigmart/blob/master/README.md#define-goals)